vladcalin/gemstone/docs/reference/gemstone.rst

                     various sources in order to validate the access to the private methods.
 See :ref:`token_validation` for more details.

+    .. autoattribute:: gemstone.MicroService.event_transports
+        :annotation: = a list of event transports that will be used to publish and receive events.

     .. autoattribute:: gemstone.MicroService.extra_handlers
         :annotation: = A list of tuples of form (url_expression, tornado_handler) that will be added to the default Tornado application.